daniellerch/daniellerch.github.io/index.md

 - **[J-UNIWARD]()**:
-  A Python implementation of the steganography method for hidden information into **JPEG images**, proposed in the paper "[Universal Distortion Function for Steganography in an Arbitrary Domain](https://link.springer.com/article/10.1186/1687-417X-2014-1)" by Vojtěch Holub, Jessica Fridrich and Tomáš Denemark.
+  A Python implementation of the steganography method for hidden information into JPEG images, proposed in the paper "[Universal Distortion Function for Steganography in an Arbitrary Domain](https://link.springer.com/article/10.1186/1687-417X-2014-1)" by Vojtěch Holub, Jessica Fridrich and Tomáš Denemark.
   <br>[ *Updated on 2020-08-24* ]

 - **[HILL](https://github.com/daniellerch/stegolab/tree/master/HILL)**: